Use these tips to prevent the spread of influenza in your family.

 Vaccinate Children Early

-Vaccinate yourself and your children right at the beginning of flu season for the most effective protection against the virus.
+Vaccinate yourself and your children at the beginning of flu season for the most effective protection against the virus.
 If your children are over the age of six months, they should get annual flu vaccines.
 If you have a child under the age of six months, it’s extremely important to use other flu prevention methods, such as proper sanitation, to decrease the risk of serious illness.

 If you haven’t gotten vaccinated this season, there is still time.
 Do so as soon as possible.